headzoo/surf/README.md

 // Override the default user agent. browser.UserAgent = "MyBrowser"

+// Set the user agent globally.
+Each Browser instance you create will use this. surf.DefaultUserAgent = "MyBrowser"

 // Attributes control how the browser behaves. browser.SetAttribute(surf.AttributeSendReferer, false) browser.SetAttribute(surf.AttributeHandleRefresh, false) browser.SetAttribute(surf.AttributeRollowRedirects, false)

+// The attributes may also be set globally. surf.DefaultAttributeSendReferer = false surf.DefaultAttributeHandleRefresh = false
+surf.DefaultAttributeFollowRedirects = false

 // Override the build in cookie jar. jar, err := cookiejar.New(nil)